Joe Ely: Solo career

-Ely's own first, self-titled album, was released in 1977.

-The following year, his band played London, where he met punk rock group The Clash.
+Ely's first, self-titled album, was released in 1977.
+In 1978, his band played London, where he met British punk rock group the Clash.
 Impressed with each other's performances, the two bands later toured together, including appearances in Ely's hometown of Lubbock, as well as Laredo and Ciudad Juárez in Mexico, across the border from El Paso, Texas.
-The Clash paid tribute to Joe Ely by including the lyrics "Well there ain't no better blend than Joe Ely and his Texas Men" in the lyrics of their song "If Music Could Talk," which was released in 1980 on the album Sandinista!.
-Ely sang backing vocals on the Clash single "Should I Stay or Should I Go?".
-Joe Strummer planned to record with Ely's band, but died before that ever happened—one of Ely's greatest regrets.
-Another collaboration was with Dutch flamenco guitarist Teye, with whom he recorded Letter to Laredo (1995) and Twistin' in the Wind (1998).
+The Clash paid tribute to Joe Ely by including the lyrics "Well, there ain't no better blend than Joe Ely and his Texas Men" in the lyrics of their song "If Music Could Talk", which was released in 1980 on the album Sandinista!
+Ely sang backing vocals on the Clash single "Should I Stay or Should I Go".
+Joe Strummer planned to record with Ely's band but died before that happened, which was one of Ely's greatest regrets.

-Throughout his career, Ely has issued a steady stream of albums, most on the MCA label, and a live album roughly every ten years.

-On May 1, 1982, Joe Ely put on the Third Annual Tornado Jam in Lubbock to a crowd of 25,000.
-The Jam included Leon Russell, Joan Jett and The Crickets.
-The first Tornado Jam was fundraiser to help Lubbock after the Tornado, thus the name.
-The second Annual Tornado Jam had a crowd of 35,000.
+On May 1, 1982, Ely presented the Third Annual Tornado Jam in Lubbock to a crowd of 25,000.
+The Jam included Linda Ronstadt, Leon Russell, Joan Jett, the Fabulous Thunderbirds, Jay Boy Adams and the Crickets.
+The first Tornado Jam was a fundraiser to help Lubbock after the Tornado, hence the name.
+The second Annual Tornado Jam drew a crowd of 35,000.

+In the early 1980s, Ely toured with the Kinks, the Rolling Stones and Bruce Springsteen.
+In the 1990s, he collaborated with Dutch flamenco guitarist Teye, with whom he recorded Letter to Laredo (1995) and Twistin' in the Wind (1998).
+Throughout his career Ely issued a steady stream of albums, most on the MCA label, with a live album every 10 years or so.

-In the late 1990s, Ely was asked to write songs for the soundtrack of Robert Redford's movie The Horse Whisperer, which led to re-forming The Flatlanders with Gilmore and Hancock.
-A new album from the trio followed in 2002, with a third in 2004.
+In the late 1990s, Ely was asked to write songs for the soundtrack of Robert Redford's movie The Horse Whisperer, which led to his reforming the Flatlanders with Gilmore and Hancock.
+A new album from the trio followed in 2002, and a third in 2004.